-Also, when cells don’t get sufficient nutrition because the blood is sludge, loaded with toxins that the body is not ridding itself well of, then reaction including irritability and anxiety are likely.
+Also, when cells don’t get sufficient nutrition because the blood is sludge, loaded with toxins that the body is not ridding itself well of, then reactions including irritability and anxiety are likely.

-Water is needed for transport of nutrients, hormones, and other metabolites needed for good health.
+Water is needed for the transport of nutrients, hormones, and other metabolites needed for good health.

-So when dehydrated your body functioning changes-muscles tense up for example and causing a whole other hot of symptoms that can lead to anxiety.
+So when dehydrated your body functioning changes-muscles tense up for example and causing a whole other host of symptoms that can lead to anxiety.